leclair-7/Turret-Hunter/README.md

 ---

 ## Dependencies
-Update: did a "pip freeze > requirements.txt" on 10/22/18 using the virtualenv used in testing this project.
+Update: did a "pip freeze > requirements.txt" on 10/22/18 using the virtualenv used in testing this project which includes many extraneous libraries; the ones below are actually used in the code.
 * Ubuntu 16.04
 * pygame >= 1.9.3
 * Keras == 2.2.0